 - Note: you have to get the head gasket as starting the involved process.
 Before removing, you should have the index and mark everything on the toolbox.
 You don’t need to remove the head, manifold, and intake separately because you easily can remove all these things as a unit.
 A service manual is a too much important tool, be careful and always you should consult a service manual.

 Step 1: For checking the flatness, you should look at the engine block and head.
 We know that the service manual has provided the specification for the engine block and the head.
 If you find that the engine blocks and heads are out of specification you must need to send out the nearby machine shop to the purpose of repairing.

 - Warning: Be careful not to use anything or any tools that will remove metal.
 You should use a scrubber pad mounting surface of the head; because it will be created the sealing problems if the surface becomes irregularities.

 Step 2: After inspecting the cylinder head, now you need to clean the cylinder head and engine block perfectly.

 Step 3: You should clean the threads.
 Sometimes dirt or rust can exist on the threads.
 You can easily clean the threads using a tap on the head bolt holes.

-Step 1: To clean the engine block, you can use copper sealant spray (available on your nearby local machine shop) the both side of the cylinder.
+Step 1: To clean the engine block, you can use copper sealant spray (available on your nearby local machine shop) the both sides of the cylinder.

-Step 2: After cleaning engine block with using a spray, you should install cylinder head.
+Step 2: After cleaning the engine block with using a spray, you should install the cylinder head.